alainna/VALA2016/README.md

 # VALA2016 ORCID Boot Camp
 ## Hands on with the ORCID API

-This bootcamp provides a hands-on tutorial for using the ORCID Member and Public APIs.
-After a brief introduction to ORCID and how to encourage your researchers to get and use an ORCID iD, the workshop will be divided into two sections:
+<p>This boot camp provides a hands-on tutorial for using the ORCID Member and Public APIs. </p>

-Section 1: What is the ORCID API?
-Using the ORCID Public API
-* About the ORCID APIs
-* Accessing the Public API
-* Using the Public API (searching ORCID records, getting an authenticated ORCID iD)

-Section 2: Getting started with the ORCID member API
-* Accessing the Member API
-* Getting permission to edit users’ ORCID records via OAuth
-* Reading from/writing to users’ ORDCID records via the Member API

-<p>This workshop requires a laptop.
-All skill levels are welcome; software development experience is not required.</p>
 --
 <h1><a name="top"></a>Contents</h1>
 <p><a href="#1">1.
 About the ORCID APIs</a></p>